Arasiga/portfolio_website/README.md

 ### Installation

+1. Clone the repository and navigate to the project directory

-1. Install dependencies:
+2. Install dependencies:
 ```bash
 npm install
 ```

-2. Start the development server:
+3. Start the development server:
 ```bash
 npm run dev
 ```

-3. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to `http://localhost:5173`

 ### Building for Production